sarkershantonu/java-for-testers/README.md

  - Polymorphism (Runtime, Compile time)
  - Overlading , Overriding, upper casting.
  - Constructor chaining

-//7.
-Logics & conditions
+7. Logics & conditions
+ - For Loop
+ - Do While Loop
+ - While Loop
+ - If/else if/ sqitch
+ - ":?"

-8. Exception Handling, custom exceptions, Logging basics.
+8. Exception Handling
+- How it works
+- custom exceptions
 9. How to use JDK libraries
 - String
 - Date/LocalDate)